 One of my biggest complaints about life is that living gets in the way of reading.
 There’s so much great literature, but so little time alive to read it in!
 To help me cope with the finitude of Book Reading Time, I have a simple guideline that determines which books I read: I prioritise literature that is produced from the margins.

-This guideline has spilled over into how I’ve run but this month, it occurred to me to take the Other Shelf in a different direction.
-Since the book club launched, I’ve used the selection process as a way to and to Books aren’t neutral, and many of the social forces that shape our lives also determine whose ideas end up in our hands or whose names we know for the outstanding literary work they’ve done.
+This guideline has spilled over into how I’ve run our transnational book club, but this month, it occurred to me to take the Other Shelf in a different direction.
+Since the book club launched, I’ve used the selection process as a way to dig deeper into ideas I’m already interested in, and to introduce underrated literary giants to members.
+Books aren’t neutral, and many of the social forces that shape our lives also determine whose ideas end up in our hands or whose names we know for the outstanding literary work they’ve done.

-I believe, as that I have a responsibility to tip the scales in favour of ideas and authors who might never enter members’ worlds otherwise.
+I believe, as the Othering correspondent, that I have a responsibility to tip the scales in favour of ideas and authors who might never enter members’ worlds otherwise.
 But this time around, I’m going in pretty much the opposite direction.

 Our next book club selection was described to me, anecdotally, as "the most widely reviewed book of the century."
 There aren’t many books that can achieve that kind of status, regardless of how good they are.
 As an African, queer, female reader of English language books who is also a mother, the people who have a real shot at that kind of literary success generally don’t look or live like me.